StevenCMichael/Proyek-Machine-Learning-Terapan-1/format_laporan_submission_2.md

 - Risiko overfitting lebih tinggi, terutama pada dataset kecil atau tidak seimbang.

 Top 10 rekomendasi buku berdasarkan model NCF
-1. Harry Potter and the Order of the Phoenix (Boo...
+1. To Kill a Mockingbird
-2. The Hobbit : The Enchanting Prelude to The Lor...
+2. Harry Potter and the Prisoner of Azkaban (Book 3)
-3. Harry Potter and the Goblet of Fire (Book 4)
+3. The Color Purple
-4. ANGELA'S ASHES
+4. Brave New World
-5. Angels &amp; Demons
+5. A Prayer for Owen Meany
-6. To Kill a Mockingbird
+6. Harry Potter and the Sorcerer's Stone (Harry Potter (Paperback))
-7. Harry Potter and the Sorcerer's Stone (Book 1)
+7. The Two Towers (The Lord of the Rings, Part 2)
-8. Nickel and Dimed: On (Not) Getting By in America
+8. Ender's Game (Ender Wiggins Saga (Paperback))
-9. The Lovely Bones: A Novel
+9. Watership Down
-10. The Vampire Lestat (Vampire Chronicles, Book II)
+10. Suzanne's Diary for Nicholas

 ## Evaluation